-Why should I hire a real estate agent?
-A great agent will guide you through the home search with an unbiased eye, helping you meet your buying objectives while staying within your budget.
+Why should I hire a realtor?
+A great realtor is trained to guide you through the home search with an unbiased eye, helping you meet your buying objectives while staying within your budget.

 We think the most important first step is to understand what you and your family are dreaming of.
 This means listening and talking only when it’s necessary to better understand your needs.
 Once we understand, we can use our area knowledge and experience to match available properties to your dreams.

 We know more about real estate in this area than any other firm.
 And we’re connected.
 We have an established network with other professionals, many of whom provide services that you will need to buy or sell.
 We know which vendors have a reputation for efficiency, competency and competitive pricing and can provide both a list of references and the background information you need to make a wise selection.
 There’s a good chance we’ve been involved with properties you are interested in since they were built or first offered for sale.
 We not only know the properties, we know their history, so we can focus on offerings that meet your needs and avoid the ones that don’t.